brennanmk/picc-llm/README.md

 ## Running Experiments

-You can also use this codebase to run machine learning experiments.
-This requires a **Manual Setup** (see above).
+You can use this codebase to run automated RL experiments, using the same AI Architect logic as the web app.

 ### On a Local Machine
-To run a single experiment for testing or debugging, you can directly execute the training script.
+To run a single experiment or baseline training run:

-1. Ensure your manual environment is set up and your virtual environment is activated.
+1. Ensure your environment is active.
-2. Run the training script using the following command, pointing to a configuration file:
+2. Run the training script with a configuration file:
     ```bash
-    python3 -m picc_rl.utils.train_ppo.py --config path/to/your/config.json
+    python3 -m picc_rl.utils.train_ppo --config examples/automated_curriculum.yaml
     ```
-    An example experiment configuration file is provided at `examples/example_config.json`.
-We recommend you copy and modify it for your experiments.

 ### On a Slurm Cluster
-For larger experiments, you can use the example Slurm script to submit jobs to an HPC cluster.
+For large-scale data collection:

 1.  **Copy the example script**:
     ```bash
     cp examples/example_job.slurm submit_my_job.slurm
     ```
-2.  **Edit the script `submit_my_job.slurm`**: You **must** change the `#SBATCH` directives (like `--account`, `--partition`) to match your cluster's configuration.
-You should also ensure the `python3 -m ...` command inside the script points to your desired experiment configuration.
+2.  **Edit the script**: Update `#SBATCH` directives (partition, account, time) and ensure the command points to your config file.
-3.  **Submit the job** to the Slurm scheduler:
+3.  **Submit**:
     ```bash
     sbatch submit_my_job.slurm
     ```

 ---
-This `README.md` was written with help from Google's Gemini.
+*This README.md was written with help from Google's Gemini.*